Lincoln Lewis: Career

-In early 2010 Lewis starred in the Nine Network drama Rescue: Special Ops playing Sam Marchello, son of Vince Marchello, played by veteran Australian actor Peter Phelps.
+In early 2010, Lewis starred in the Nine Network drama Rescue: Special Ops playing Sam Marchello, son of Vince Marchello, played by veteran Australian actor Peter Phelps.
 Lewis also starred in the independent drama film 33 Postcards alongside Guy Pearce and Claudia Karvan.
 The film went on to be the biggest release of an Australian film in China to date, receiving critical acclaim.
 Lewis also received the inaugural "Male Star of Tomorrow" Award at the 2011 Australian International Movie Convention on the Gold Coast.
 In July 2010, Lewis once again joined the Nine Network to star in Crime Drama television series Underbelly: Razor as Bruce Higgs.
 The role required Lewis to perform his first onscreen nude scene.

-In October 2010 it was announced that Lewis had been cast in the Australian ensemble horror film Bait 3D.
+In October 2010, Lewis was cast in the Australian ensemble horror film Bait 3D.
 The film, which also stars Xavier Samuel and Sharni Vinson, required Lewis to return to his home state Queensland.
 The film follows a group of people trapped in a supermarket with a group of great white sharks after a freak tsunami.

-In November 2010 Lewis was cast in a recurring role on the highly successful Foxtel Teen Drama television series SLiDE.
-Lewis portrayed the role of the temperamental older brother to Brenton Thwaites' character Luke Gallagher.
+Lewis was also cast in a recurring role on the Foxtel television teen drama SLiDE.
+Lewis portrayed the role of Dylan Gallagher, the temperamental older brother to Brenton Thwaites' character Luke Gallagher.

-In September 2011 Ten Network announced Lewis had signed on to a four-week stint on the soap opera Neighbours.
+In September 2011, Ten Network announced Lewis had signed on to a four-week stint on the soap opera Neighbours.
 Lewis played the role of Dominic Emmerson, a marine biologist.
-Lewis received praise for his stint on the series with the Herald Sun saying his performance "brings a wonderful lightness of touch to his Neighbours role".
+Colin Vickery of the Herald Sun praised his performance, saying he "brings a wonderful lightness of touch to his Neighbours role."
 Ten reportedly offered Lewis a one-year deal with the series to continue his role as a regular but Lewis declined.

-In November 2011 Lewis was cast in a regular role on the Nine Network Drama television series Tricky Business.
+In November 2011, Lewis was cast in a regular role on the Nine Network drama television series Tricky Business.
 The series centres on a family that runs a debt collection business.
 Lewis plays the role of the womanising Chad Henderson, who usually finds himself in comedic dilemmas when pursuing clients.
 Nine ordered a 13-episode first season with plans to extend the season depending on the audiences' reception.
 The series premiere aired on 14 May 2012 to 1.16 million viewers.